-Before becoming official in 1914, Mother’s Day was already recognized by a good many people, and celebrated around the country.
+Before becoming official in 1914, Mother’s Day was already celebrated around the Country by many people.
 At one such a celebration, the idea for Father’s Day was born.
-Sonora Smart Dodd of Spokane, Washington was sitting in a church attending a service to recognize mothers when the thought of Father’s Day struck her.
+Sonora Smart Dodd of Spokane, Washington was sitting in church attending a service to recognize mothers when the idea of Father’s Day struck her.
 She was the daughter of William Smart, a father of six, an American Civil War veteran, and a widower.
-Just like today, being a single parent wasn’t a walk in the park, which is why Sonora felt it was royally unfair that only mothers were honored with a day of recognition.
+Just like today, being a single parent wasn’t a walk in the park.
+This is why Sonora felt it was unfair that only mothers were honored with a day of recognition.
 Thus, she tried to establish its equivalent for male parents.

-Years later, after Sonora’s college graduation, she began talking to people and organizations like necktie and tobacco companies throughout the state of Washington to gain momentum for Father’s Day and she was successful (after all, she had a point) and the nation’s first state-wide Father’s Day celebration was held in Washington State on July 19, 1910.
+Years later, after Sonora’s college graduation, she began talking to people and organizations like necktie and tobacco companies throughout the state of Washington to gain support for a Father’s Day holiday.
+Sonora was successful (after all, she had a point) and the nation’s first statewide Father’s Day celebration was held in Washington State on July 19, 1910.

-It didn’t exactly spread like wildfire, but the holiday did in fact spread.
+Father’s Day didn’t exactly spread like wildfire, but the holiday idea did eventually spread.
 By 1924, President Calvin Coolidge urged other states to celebrate, but the encouragement was met with a fair amount of disdain.
-Basically, fathers didn’t feel they should dumb down their manliness with overly sentimental gifts (which they would most likely have to pay for).
+Fathers didn’t feel they should dumb down their manliness with overly sentimental gifts.
+They were concerned they would have to pay for it.

-But it still wasn’t official.
+But Father’s Day still wasn’t official.
 In 1966, President Lyndon B. Johnson issued the first proclamation honoring fathers, designating the 3rd Sunday in June as Father’s Day.
-Then, six years later, Nixon signed a proclamation making Father’s Day a federal holiday.
+Then, six years later, Nixon signed Proclamation 4127 making Father’s Day a federal holiday.
 So that’s why Father’s Day was not an official federal holiday until 1972!